Relationships

 You Don’t Think About The Future

 If you were truly interested in your partner, you’d have an eye on the future.
-You’d think about trips you’d like to take, apartments you’d like to live in, and how your relationship might look one, to five, to ten years down the road.
+You’d think about trips you’d like to take, what your wedding will look like (if that’s something you envision for yourself), and how your relationship might look one, to five, to ten years down the road.
 So if you look toward the future and don't see them as part of it, it may be best to move on.

 17